DavidDGamble/currency-exchanger/README.md

 * _enter command in terminal: $ npm run build_
 * _enter command in terminal: $ npm run start_

+### API Key Setup Instrurctions

+* _Visit https://www.exchangerate-api.com/.
+Input your email address and click the "Get Free Key" button._
+* _After creating an account you'll be able to access a dashboard that includes your API key._
+* _Create a .env file in the root folder of the project repository._
+* _At the top of the file save your key as API_KEY=[enter your API key].
+Do not include []._

 ## Known Bugs

 * _No known bugs._